magma/magma/docs/readmes/howtos/network_probe.md

 - certificate : TLS certificate to connect to the delivery address
 - skip_verify_server : skip client verification when self-signed certificates are provided.

-*Note The orc8r nprobe service (X2 Interface) processes the first destination only.
+*Note: The orc8r nprobe service (X2 Interface) processes the first destination only.
 Subsequent destinations are ignored.*

 ### X2 Interface

-It is provided by the nprobe service in Orc8r.
+The X2 interface is provided by the nprobe service in Orc8r.
 This service collects all the relevant events for targeted subscriber from fluentd through elastic search.
 Then, it parses them to create X2 records (aka Intercept Related Information - IRI) as specified ETSI TS 103 221-2 before exporting them to a remote server over TLS.
-Current records are supported: BearerActivation, BearerModification, BearerDeactivation, EutranAttach.
+The current list of supported records are:

+- BearerActivation
+- BearerModification
+- BearerDeactivation
+- EutranAttach.

 ### X3 Interface